MattKevan/Sketch-to-git-workflow/README.md

 ### Warning

 Conflicts are a nightmare to sort out manually, so I'd recommend using the [Kactus](https://kactus.io) client for this as it has a nice visual inspector.
+There's no reason why, if you're using this script, you can't also use the Kactus client.

 ## About this project